su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 ### Background

-`dagster` is a data orchestrator for machine learning, analytics, and ETL.
+`Dagster` is a data orchestrator for machine learning, analytics, and ETL.
 It lets you define pipelines in terms of the data flow between reusable, logical components, then test locally and run anywhere.
 With a unified view of pipelines and the assets they produce, Dagster can schedule and orchestrate Pandas, Spark, SQL, or anything else that Python can invoke.

 ### Create a Dagster Project